 - The Minnesota Council of Nonprofits has published brief articles on governance divided into two categories: Board Basics and Leadership Development.
 Topics addressed include, “Board Composition and Structure,” “The Board’s Role in Risk Management,” and “Leadership vs. Management.”

 - Independent Sector offers articles on the “33 Principles for Good Governance and Ethical Practice,” from complying with all federal laws and regulations, to promoting board diversity, to completing accurate financial records, to respecting donor privacy.

 - Kim Andrews at the Shofuso Japanese House and Garden has provided Sustaining Places with samples of various documents pertaining to the organization’s board.
 They are: director job description and expectations; candidate application; board officer agreements for different positions; conflict of interest policy and disclosure statement; board and committee structure; executive committee job descriptions; board giving form; and board assessment form.

 Sources for board development:

-- BoardSource offers this article on nonprofit boards should be structured.
+- BoardSource offers this article on how nonprofit boards should be structured.

-- The Bridgespan Group offers recruiting tips on figuring out what talent you have on your boards and what talent you need.
+- The Bridgespan Group offers recruiting tips for figuring out what talent you have on your boards and what talent you need.

-- How to orient your board members?
+- Wondering how to orient your board members?
 Read this sample board orientation checklist.

 - The Center for Nonprofit Excellence lists helpful resources on board development, including sample policies and tips for strategic planning.
 The organization offers free webinars on board development.
 Video links at the bottom of the page include past webinars on topics such as active board participation and the board’s role in fundraising.